Secret gardens and co-ed styles hit Paris men’s collections

-PARIS (AP) — A frothing cherub fountain constructed of striped fabric drew the eyes and camera lenses of guests at Thom Browne’s fantastical Paris Fashion Week show on Saturday.
+PARIS (AP) — A frothing cherub fountain constructed of striped fabric drew the eyes and camera lenses of VIP guests at Thom Browne’s fantastical Paris Fashion Week show on Saturday.
 Here are highlights from Browne and other designers for spring-summer 2020 menswear, including the many houses showing co-ed collections.

 THOM’S SENSATIONAL SHOW

-The incredible fabric fountain led the gaze of guests inside the Ecole des Beaux-Arts on to a line of frozen human mannequins decked in dramatic A-line doll costumes.
+The incredible fabric fountain led the gaze of guests, who included NBA star Serge Ibaka, inside the Ecole des Beaux-Arts on to a line of frozen human mannequins decked in dramatic A-line doll costumes.

 Standing on alabaster plinths, they sported bowling balls for shoes.